whiteashes/jPianoPush/README.md

 # jPianoPush - Python version
-Pushing json structs from a log file dynamically read to a bridge.
-Random data generated with a gaussian distribution.

 ## Writing part
 **writing.py** generates random data using a gaussian distribution.
 Mean and standard deviation are settable parameters.
 It is also possible to set an output range _bottom <= n <= top_.